-I hope I was clear in my last post, and in any case it bears repeating, that I do not think the logic of “assessment” is tied narrowly to “student outcomes.”
-There are many levels including:
+I hope I was clear in my last post, and in any case it bears repeating, that the logic of “assessment” is not tied narrowly to “student outcomes.”
+There are many levels:

-- Dimensions of teaching—not just classroom dynamics and teaching evaluations, but also deciding on departmental curricula and balancing resources across departments, levels (undergraduate vs. graduate), and whole colleges (Arts and Sciences, Communication, Business, etc.) These are the places where assessment most affects the quality of life in colleges from day to day.
+- Teaching—not just classroom dynamics and teaching evaluations, but also determining curricula.
+This includes balancing resources across departments. levels (undergraduate vs. graduate), and colleges (Arts and Sciences, Communication, Business, etc.) This is place where assessment most affects the day to day experience and quality of life.

-- “Faculty productivity”—including teaching but also research, “service,” and a massive, typically unacknowledged, time block for assessment busywork.
-(Time spent on writing critiques like this, or on venting around a coffee maker, or losing sleep, counts as pure subtraction from productivity.)
-Everything I said earlier about assessments that can measure piano key repetitions but not music applies equally to quantifying research, but the stakes are higher since this is the place that determines the fate of teachers’ careers (getting a job, getting tenure, yearly evaluations.)
-Service may not count much in this calculus, but insofar as it does, what I said about the piano keys applies once again.
-Don’t get me started on examples of all this!
-More than once I’ve seen a year’s worth of my actual work counted about “the same,” and maybe respected less, than resume lines that only cost me half an afternoon’s effort.
+- “Faculty productivity”—including teaching but also research, “service,” and a massive unacknowledged time block for assessment busywork.
+(Time spent on writing critiques like this one, or venting around a coffee maker, or losing sleep, counts as subtraction from productivity.)
+Everything I said earlier about assessments that can measure piano key repetitions but not music applies equally to quantifying research.
+But the stakes are higher since this what determines the fate of careers (getting a job, tenure, yearly evaluations.)
+Service does not weigh very much in the calculus, but insofar as it does what I said about the piano keys applies once again.
+Don’t get me started on examples!
+More than once I’ve seen a year of actual work counted about “the same,” and respected less, than service resume lines that only cost me an afternoon’s effort.

-- Allocating resources within the university, with levels within levels.
+- Allocating resources within many levels of the university.
 One is the fate of programs over time.
 (Which will be starved to death, or pampered, or radically reshaped with carrots, sticks, retirements, and new hires?)
 Another is research vs. teaching vs. visiting speakers vs. arts vs. sports—including huge financial and ideological stakes in ranking research vs. research and speaker vs. speaker.
 Then there are core labor relations: trustees vs. administrators vs. regular faculty vs. lecturers vs. graduate instructors vs. other staff.

-- Allocating resources between universities and other parts of society: the military, prisons, sports, compensation packages for corporate CEOs and movie stars, and infrastructure like airports, roads, sewers, and monitoring the quality of our food and water.
+- Allocating resources between universities and other parts of society: the military, prisons, sports, compensation for CEOs and movie stars, and infrastructure like airports, roads, sewers, and monitoring the quality of food.
 Don’t get me started with examples here either!
-You can probably think of your own like the cost to the public of a prisoner vs. a full-ride scholarship, or a drone vs. several endowed professorships.
-If we pay taxes toward sewers and reasonably non-poisoned water (insert exceptions here), is that less valuable than paying for a reasonably well-educated populace?
+You can think of your own like the cost of a prisoner vs. a full-ride scholarship, or a drone vs. several endowed professorships.
+If we pay taxes for sewers and reasonably non-poisoned water (insert exceptions here), is that less valuable than investing in a reasonably well-educated populace?

-Whatever we say about such complexities, the levels do intersect and create a pervasive net of behaviors and expectations that often reinforce each other.
-Three generalizations hold: that a logic and regime of assessment fails to get the above issues into a useful and intelligent focus, that it distracts from getting them into focus, and that this is lived as a de facto form of harassment and disrespect for many people who are trying to get them into focus.
+The levels I have noted intersect and create a net of behaviors and expectations that relate to each other in complicated ways.
+But three generalizations tend to hold: that the current regime of assessment fails to get the issues into an intelligent focus, that it distracts from getting them into focus, and that this is lived as a de facto form of harassment and disrespect for many people who are trying to get them into focus.

-True, I know people enmeshed in a world of assessment who sincerely want to be allies—part of solutions rather than problems—and who sincerely think this requires pushing ahead with quantitative justifications.
-However, I believe that the burden of proof is on them to explain how their tools and methods are constructive and intelligible to…. well, to those last-mentioned people trying to frame the discussion in terms of wider values, let’s just say “to us” for shorthand.
-Insofar as “you” want to keep assessment in play, it’s time for you to justify yourself to “us,” in terms of “our metric” for which we prefer to use names like the public good and social justice.
+True, I know people enmeshed in a world of assessment who sincerely want to be part of solutions rather than problems, and who think this realistically requires pushing ahead with quantitative justifications.
+However, the burden of proof is on them to explain how their methods are constructive and intelligible to…well, to those last-mentioned people trying to frame the discussion in terms of wider values.
+Let’s just say “to us.”
+Insofar as “you” want to keep assessment in play, it’s time for you to justify yourself to “us,” in terms of “our metric”–for which we prefer names like “public good” and “social justice.”

-Recently the Bulletin for the Study of Religion asked me, as a relatively senior scholar, to write down some wisdom that I might pass on to younger colleagues.
-My response included some comments that are “inside baseball” for disputes about methods and priorities in the field of religious studies, so readers should calibrate their interest in clicking further to their appetite for such debates.
-In any case these words that frame my discussion bear repeating:
+Recently the Bulletin for the Study of Religion asked me, as a senior scholar, to write down some wisdom that I might pass to younger colleagues.
+My words to frame my response bear repeating:

-Pushing back against such ideologies…and fostering a critical understanding of the histories through which such assumptions came to seem commonsensical, is a significant public good that education still can provide.
+Pushing back against such ideologies…is a significant public good that education still can provide.
 If we consider it a valid social priority to build pleasing sports stadiums and efficient sewers—although it is often exceedingly unclear whether stadiums benefit taxpayers, and surely someone is making a lucrative career out of privatizing sewers and restricting them to neighborhoods “worthy” of them—then educating a populace for critical thought about history and culture has at least an equal claim to value.